 After a vehicle accident, you may have sustained injuries as well as economic losses and wonder which parties are responsible.
 If you plan to pursue legal action against an at-fault driver, then it is crucial to understand how important witnesses are to your case.

 It’s likely that at least one person aside from you and the other driver saw what transpired, and witness statements will play crucial roles in an auto accident lawsuit.

-If you were injured in an auto accident, get in contact with a Houston car crash lawyer today.
+If you were injured in an auto accident in Houston, get in contact with our car crash lawyer today at (713) 500-5000.

 How to Collect Witness Statements

 After an auto accident, it is generally good form for any witnesses who saw what happened to remain at the site until the police arrive.
 The police will try to question everyone involved in the crash and everyone nearby who saw what happened.
 The officers will then include those statements in their police report for the accident.
 However, it’s also important for anyone injured in an auto accident to obtain the contact information from witnesses at the crash site, if possible.

 If you plan to pursue legal action for a car accident, then your attorney will need as much evidence as possible to build a strong case.
 Some car accidents such as rear-end collisions and DUI accidents are straightforward and the fault is easily apparent.
 However, some accidents are more complex or may involve multiple vehicles, making it more difficult to determine fault.
 Witnesses can help your attorney understand how the accident happened.
 They may also be able to clarify any other statements provided by others at the accident scene and corroborate your own account of the event.

 Witness statements don’t just go into the police report.
 Your attorney may depose them if your case proceeds to trial and take a sworn statement under oath to submit into evidence.
 In some cases, witnesses may need to testify in a trial.
 Insurance companies may also wish to hear from eyewitnesses if they have any reason to doubt the validity of your claim or your description of how your accident happened.